 By Grace Martin

-At last, the government have come together to propose a new post-Brexit immigration system long-touted by Prime Minister, Boris Johnson.
-After the country officially ‘left’ the EU on the 31st of January, the effects of Brexit have, so far, been rather muted thanks to the transition period within which we currently find ourselves.
-And while the government continue to propose legislation to prop-up their vision of the future for the country, there are those in the hospitality industry – such as myself – that believe that Brexit poses an imminent threat to the humble coffee shop.
+At last, the government has come together to propose a new post-Brexit immigration system long-touted by Prime Minister, Boris Johnson.
+After the country officially ‘left’ the EU on the 31st of January, the effects of Brexit have, so far, been rather muted thanks to the transition period within which we currently stand.
+And while the government continues to propose legislation to prop-up their vision of the future for the country, there are those in the hospitality industry – such as myself – that believe that Brexit poses an imminent threat to the humble coffee shop.

 A Brief History

 The historical relevance of coffee consumption can be tracked alongside the history of foreign influence within our society.
 From it’s Turkish origins, the ‘coffee house’ has become an essential component of British life.
 Historically, it’s created spaces for both the middle- and upper-classes to gather and discuss literature, hold intellectual debates, talk politics, and consume the finest liquor imported from the Middle East.

 The first documented coffee-house – the ‘Pasqua Rosee’ – opened in London, 1652.
 King Charles II (b.
 1630, r.
 1660 – 1685) once banned the coffee-house, believing it to be a place of political gossip and rebelliousness after the Restoration.
 However, this decree was practically unenforceable, so by the late 1600s and early 1700s, there were as many as 3,000 coffee houses in London alone.